LibrariesHacked/librarieshacked.github.io/_posts/2024-11-04-basic-libraries-cleaning.md.md

 - Updated invalid postcodes from closed libraries
 - Updated invalid postcodes from open libraries
 - Update valid but incorrect postcodes
 - Remove the leading zeros from unique property reference numbers.
-These are commonly how UPRNs are stored, but not necessary.
+UPRNs are often stored like this, but it is not necessary.
 - Remove UPRNs that are not numbers
 - Remove UPRNs that are over 5 miles away from the postcode location (and very likely wrong)
 - Standardise the Type column to go from 10 to 5 distinct variations